Composr Tutorial: Improving your search engine ranking

 Stay calm

 Often access-denied errors show up.
-You should not think of Google being given a error as something necessarily wrong with your site.
+You should not think of Google being given an error as something necessarily wrong with your site.
 It simply means Google made a request, and received an error response.
 That is a normal and legitimate thing to happen, especially if it is a 401 "access denied" response.
-It's a normal part of the web, not a system failure.
-This is a subtle but important point: Google getting a 401 response is not like a police caution, it is normal and instructional.
-It is an error with respect to that URL not being accessible, but not an error with respect to a system failure or even implication of a bad link (it is valid to give users a link that returns a 401 response in some cases, for example, telling them to log in).
+It's a normal part of the web, not a system failure (e.g. a crawler is only a guest when crawling your site and may try to access things which are not allowed for guests).

 An anally-retentive attitude isn't wholly bad for SEO, especially if you are tuning pages or crafting how things are linked together – but it doesn't work well if you take Webmaster Tool warnings out of context, as something that needs to be eliminated 100%.
-Google Webmaster Tools provide these warnings to help you review things in general.
+Google Search Console provide these warnings to help you review things in general.

-Of course, if you are seeing an error on a particular URL and you want that URL to be crawled, you should look into it.
+Of course, if you are seeing an error on a particular URL and you want that URL to be crawled, you should look into it and perhaps grant access to it for guests (or make a guest version of the page using Tempcode symbols to hide sensitive content).

-A note of caution regarding agencies / Can you really get a google top result?
+A note of caution regarding agencies / Can you really get a top result?

 It's also a claim that is true.
 These companies can get you a top search engine result.